Skip to content

 hostPID: true

-Modifying these settings for interceptor and rpcapd containers will disrupt traffic interception.
+Modifying these settings will disrupt traffic interception.

 Verifying image signatures